graphcore/examples/applications/tensorflow/cnns/training/README.md

 `--seed` : Setting an integer as a seed will make training runs reproducible.
 At present this also limits the pre-processing pipeline on the CPU to a single thread which has significant performance implications.

+`--standard-imagenet` : By default the ImageNet preprocessing pipeline uses optimisations to split the dataset in order to maximise CPU throughput.
+This option allow you to revert to the standard ImageNet preprocessing pipeline.

+`--no-dataset-cache` : Don't keep a cache of the ImageNet dataset in host RAM.
+Using a cache gives a speed boost after the first epoch is complete but does use a lot of memory.
+It can be useful to turn off the cache if multiple training runs are happening on a single host machine.

 # Resuming training runs